-To celebrate Brain Week 2025, this article explores how sleep affects cognitive function and how professionals can integrate this knowledge into their clinical practices.
+On the occasion of Brain Awareness Week 2025, in this article we explore how sleep affects cognitive function and how professionals can integrate this knowledge into their clinical practices.

 Introduction